nwsw/nwcplugin-api/api/nwc.ntnidx.md

    <br>This finds a matching user object.
 If 'UserObjType' is indicated, then only user objects of this type will be matched.
 If 'UserPropertyLabel' is indicated, then only user objects that contain a value for this property will be matched.

  - **objType**, ['Type', ...]
-   <br>This finds a matching object type, as returned from the `objProp()` method.
+   <br>This finds a matching object type, as returned from the `objType()` method.
 Multiple object type strings can be included in the method call, and this will match against any included type.

  - **duration**
    <br>This matches any non-grace note or rest items.